-Angie is certified in NeuroKinetic Therapy (NKT) level one and working towards her NKT level 2 and 3 certifications.
+Angie is certified in NeuroKinetic Therapy (NKT) Level 2 and working towards her NKT level 3 certification.
 She incorporates the NKT assessment techniques into her unique protocols for Pain Relief through Postural Restoration.
 Angie is also certified in John F. Barnes Myofascial Release Technique.

 She is certified as a Posture Corrective Exercise Specialist through the National Academy of Sports Medicine (NASM).
 She is also a certified Human Movement Specialist through the Brookbush Institute of Human Movement Science.
 Angie provides these important strengthening components in her specialized sessions to relieve pain and restore balance to the body.
 Angie also has training in Rock Tape kinesio taping techniques, which she sometimes uses to enhance her hands-on work.